ayeshamethila/ayeshamethila/README.md

 <!-- Optional banner -->
-# Hi there, I'm Ayesha! 👋🏽
+# Hi there, I'm Aysha! 👋🏽
 ---

 ## 👩‍💻 About Me

-🎓 I'm **Ayesha Methila**, a 3rd-year Computer Science & Engineering student at
+🎓 I'm **Aysha Siddika Methila**, a 3rd-year Computer Science & Engineering student at
 **University of Liberal Arts Bangladesh (ULAB)**.

 💡 I’m passionate about software development, especially in